Meta-Sean/Meta-Sean/README.md

 ### Hi there I'm Sean 👋

-I'm a Python Programmer and Machine Learning Enthusiast.
+I'm a Python Programmer and ML/AI Enthusiast.
 Learning in public